InesMeunier/ece-webtech-2021-fall/courses/webtech/modules/06.oauth/index.md

 ## Flow

 * Request access (signup, login, ...)
-* Login (transparent, username/password, 2 factor auth, ...)
+* Login (transparent, username/password, 2-factor authentication, ...)
 * Consent (allowed the application to access resources on your behalf, can be hidden)

 ## Code Flow

 * Multiple flows in OAuth, even more in OpenID Connect
 * Most popular is Authentication Code Flow
-* Application require the user to be authenticated
+* Application requires the user to be authenticated
-* User is redirect from the application to the Authorization Server
+* User is redirected from the application to the Authorization Server
 * Once authenticated, consent takes place
 * User authorizes the application to consume resources on his behalf
-* User is redirected to the application with a short live authorisation code
+* User is redirected to the application with a short live authorization code
 * Authorisation code is a Nonce (No More than Once) code
-* Code is exchange for an access token from the client application
+* Code is exchanged for an access token from the client application

 ## Scopes